JessDF/cst495_FinalProject/README.md

 ###### Next steps

 - Edit should be a button not when item tapped
 - When item held down/ or create a button, mark as done
 - Save description to core data
-- When item tapped, show title and description
+- When item tapped, show title and description - Jessie Working on
-- Add to calendar
+- Add to calendar - Meya Completed